-Nick Jonas’ Steamy PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, TMZ Reports
+Nick Jonas’ Hot PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, ‘TMZ’ Reports

 — E!
 News (@enews) March 1, 2018

 Digging a bit deeper into the mystery woman’s identity, the outlet found out that she was a University of Melbourne biomedical sciences student.
-It also became apparent that she isn’t looking for fame as she reportedly deactivated all her social media accounts after images of her date with Nick Jonas emerged online even if her Facebook and Instagram pages are already set to private to begin with.
+It also became apparent that she isn’t looking for fame as she reportedly deactivated all her social media accounts after images of her date with Nick Jonas emerged online, even after her Facebook and Instagram pages are already set to private to begin with.

-But while the two appeared to be enjoying each other’s company based on how they stared lovingly at each other following every steamy kiss they engage in, an insider told People that Nick and Annalisa are not in a serious relationship.
+But while the two appeared to be enjoying each other’s company, based on how they stared lovingly at each other following every steamy kiss they shared, an insider told People that Nick and Annalisa are not in a serious relationship.

 “It’s just a fling,” an unnamed source told the outlet of Nick Jonas and Annalisa Azaredo’s relationship.